Making a Better Breakfast

 Cereal can be an excellent breakfast choice.
 A good cereal is low GI and contains plenty of fiber.

-However many cereals are high in sugar and contain an ingredients list as long as your arm.
+However many kinds of cereal are high in sugar and contain an ingredients list as long as your arm.

 If you’re a cereal eater, here’s how to make your breakfast better: